 The only way to keep product information reliable in terms of quality is to collect up-to-date information in a consistent fashion.
 In other words, it’s the best way to build trust and create repeat customer purchases.

-Specify attributes and use clear categories
+Specify attributes and create clear categories

-Defining categories makes it easier for customers to find what they need.
-And, it also improves efficiencies in product additions.
+Defining categories makes it easier for customers to find what they need and it also improves efficiencies in product additions.
 Aside from clear, easy-to-understand categorization, you have to include all relevant attributes such as:

 - Product size and proper sizing tips